robjhyndman/weird/README.md

   anomaly scores.
 - The `glosh_scores()` function uses the Global-Local Outlier Score from Hierarchies algorithm to compute anomaly scores.
-- The `lookout()` function uses the lookout algorithm to compute anomaly probabilities
+- The `lookout_prob()` function uses the lookout algorithm to compute anomaly probabilities

 Here are the top 0.02% most anomalous observations identified by each of the first four methods, along with the observations having lookout